Meet the new HQ of the heroes of “The Umbrella Academy”

 Netflix released a never-before-seen scene from season 3 of “The Umbrella Academy” at Geeked Week, which introduces the heroes’ new HQ: the Obsidian Hotel, a rundown hotel with a long history of illustrious guests and secrets.

-It is there that they will lodge/hide, after arriving from their mission in the past and finding the altered present, with a rival group, the Sparrow Academy, inhabiting their house.
+It is there that they will lodge/hide, after arriving from their mission in the past and finding the altered present, with a rival group, the Sparrow Academy (Sparrow Academy), inhabiting their house.

 The members of the Umbrella Academy soon realize they’ve created a paradox by traveling through time and, just for a change, have once again become responsible for cataclysmic events that will end the world – for the third time.